 Q. What is the minimum and maximum age for applicants?

-Maximum Age: 30 years at the time of appearing for the Selection Phase 1
+Maximum age: 30 years at time of appearing for Selection in Phase 1.

 Q. Where will I be trained for CPL and Boeing 737NG Type Rating?